GyverLibs/FastBot/README_EN.md

 - Works on standard libraries
 - Works without SSL
 - Optimized for heavy load
-- Optional setting of the chat ID to communicate with the bot
+- Optional whitelist of chat IDs
 - Check for updates manually or by timer
-- Sending/Editing/Replying to messages
+- Send/delete/edit/reply messages
-- Show menu instead of keyboard
+- Send stickers
-- Display inline menu in message
+- Menu output and inline menu (with link support)
+- Change the name and description of the chat
+- Pin/unpin messages
 - Unicode support (other languages ​​+ emoji) for incoming messages
 - Built-in urlencode for outgoing messages
 - Built-in real time clock with synchronization from the Telegram server